jbottum/t5pat/langchain_markdown20.md

 ## Highlevel overview of the script

-Using a loop, the script executes the following functions for each model, e.g. google/flan-t5-large' and google/flan-t5-xl, one at a time:
+Using a loop, the script executes the following functions for each model, google/flan-t5-large and google/flan-t5-xl:

-1. Model_id: Sets the model id to be loaded and tested.
-2. AutoTokenizer.from_pretrained(model_id): Loads the tokenizer for the model.
+1. AutoTokenizer.from_pretrained(model_id): Loads the tokenizer for the model.
-3. AutoModelForSeq2SeqLM.from_pretrained(model_id): Loads the model for sequence-to-sequence language generation tasks.
+2. AutoModelForSeq2SeqLM.from_pretrained(model_id): Loads the model for sequence-to-sequence language generation tasks.
 3. pipeline("text2text-generation", model=model, tokenizer=tokenizer, max_length=512): Creates a pipeline object for text generation using the model.

-The code performs text generation from several prompts to the model and answers questions on knowledge retreival, text2text question answering and question answering with various forms of reasoning.
+The script then processes several prompts and answers questions on knowledge retreival, text2text question answering and question answering with various forms of reasoning.

 ## Detailed review of the code blocks